jcollard/elm-mode/README.md

 [elm-language-server](https://github.com/elm-tooling/elm-language-server)
 and an LSP package. [eglot](https://github.com/joaotavora/eglot) is a lightweight LSP front-end package for Emacs, and has built-in support for `elm-language-server`.
-Some users might prefer the rather larger and more opinionated `lsp-mode`.
+Some users might prefer the rather larger and more opinionated [lsp-mode](https://github.com/emacs-lsp/lsp-mode).

 #### `elm-format`